 In our draft WRMP19, we proposed a reduction in leakage of 7% from baseline by 2024/25 and a total of 30% by 2044/45.
 There have been a number of changes since the draft WRMP19 that have been taken into consideration when selecting the options and level of leakage reduction.
-For our revised draft WRMP19, we are reducing leakage by 15% from baseline by 2024/25 based on annual reported total leakage, and just over 40% in total by 2044/45.
-The table below summarises our revised draft plan leakage target and percentage change from baseline.
+For our final WRMP19, we are reducing leakage by 20% from baseline by 2024/25 based on annual reported total leakage, and just over 40% in total by 2044/45.
+The table below summarises our final plan leakage target and percentage change from baseline.

-Table 9 Comparison of regional target leakage values for revised draft plan between annual and 3-year average leakage reporting
+Table 9 Comparison of regional target leakage values for final plan between annual and 3-year average leakage reporting